 You might associate Discover with credit cards, but the company is also a major lender for personal loans.
 With a convenient online application, flexible repayment options, and competitive interest rates, it’s a strong contender for anyone seeking a personal loan.

-This lender particularly caters to those in search of a debt consolidation loan, offering a few different perks to help you through the process.
+This lender particularly caters to those with good to excellent credit in search of debt consolidation loans.
 Learn more about who qualifies, how to apply, and what to expect once you take out a loan with Discover.
 Then decide if it’s a good choice for you.

 Discover Personal Loans

 While not the highest loan size you’ll find, Discover offers loans from $2,500 up to $35,000 with terms up to seven years.
 Rates vary between 6.99% and 24.99% APR.

 All loans are fixed rate, so there’s no need to worry about your monthly payment amount changing at any point.
 They’re also all unsecured loans, meaning you don’t have to put up any collateral.

 A unique feature about Discover loans is that the company offers a broad range of repayment terms, starting as early as 36 months and going all the way up to 84 months.

 That leaves you with plenty of options, whether you want to quickly repay a small loan or spread out a larger loan amount over an extended period of time.

 Another bonus from Discover is that there is no origination fee or prepayment penalties.
 Plus, you can use your personal loan for a variety of reasons, including debt consolidation, major purchases, and life events.